lofcz/sweetalert2-neutral/README.md

 > I am a non-Russian citizen, should I merge to Swal2-NEUTRAL?

 Most certainly.
 By merging you will mitigate the 10% chance of unwanted HTML being injected to your site.
-See [this issue](https://github.com/sweetalert2/sweetalert2/issues/2466) for the confusion this can create.
+See [this issue](https://github.com/sweetalert2/sweetalert2/issues/2466) or [this one](https://github.com/sweetalert2/sweetalert2/issues/2474) for the confusion this can create.

 > I want to have anti-war messages displayed on my site, should I merge to Swal2-NEUTRAL?